New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-The original DAMSA proposal~\cite{Jang:2022tsp} considered the search for axion-like particles (ALPs) interacting with SM photons as a benchmark physics case.
-They envisioned the situation where a high-intensity 600~MeV proton beam at the RAON facility in Korea ($1.4\times 10^{23}$ protons on target) impinges on a 1-meter-long tungsten target, creating a number of photons via $\pi^0$ decays, electromagnetic cascade showers of secondary electrons, etc inside the target.
+The original DAMSA proposal~\cite{Jang:2022tsp} considered the search for ALPs interacting with SM photons as a benchmark physics case.
+They envisioned the situation where a high-intensity 600~MeV proton beam at the RAON facility in Korea ($1.4\times 10^{23}$ protons on target) impinges on a 1-meter-long tungsten target, creating a number of photons via $\pi^0$ decays, electromagnetic cascade showers of secondary electrons, etc., inside the target.
 A photon then may convert to an ALP through the Primakoff process and decay into a couple of photons inside the 10-meter-long vacuum decay chamber.
 The electromagnetic calorimeter placed downstream of the decay chamber is responsible for detecting the two photons.

-The dominant background to this ALP signal is identified as the accidental diphoton signal made by the BRNs.
-A set of cuts~\cite{Jang:2022tsp} including invariant mass window cuts are applied to suppress backgrounds sufficiently while keeping the ALP signal events nearly intact.
-The 90\% C.L. expected sensitivity reaches for the ALP-photon coupling parameter $g_{a\gamma\gamma}$ in ALP mass $m_a$ are shown in the left panel of Fig.~\ref{fig:DAMSAsensitivity}.
-They considered 1-year and 10-year beam exposures and found that new regions of parameter space beyond the exiting (beam-dump) limits can be explored especially toward the ``prompt-decay'' region where most of the produced ALPs are likely to decay inside the target.
+The dominant background to this ALP signal is identified as the accidental di-photon signal made by the BRNs.
+A set of cuts~\cite{Jang:2022tsp}, including invariant mass window cuts, is applied to suppress backgrounds sufficiently while keeping the ALP signal events nearly intact.
+The 90\% C.L. expected sensitivity reaches for the ALP-photon coupling parameter are shown in the left panel of Fig.~\ref{fig:DAMSAsensitivity}.
+They found that with 1-year exposure, new regions of parameter space beyond the existing (beam-dump) limits can be explored, especially toward the ``prompt-decay'' region where most of the produced ALPs are likely to decay inside the target.